 What does this mean for you?

 As you can see, the 2017 Taxonomy is full of excitement!
 Given the magnitude of the changes introduced this year, migration to the new taxonomy is expected to require much higher effort and training for most filers compared to the prior years.
 Filers should carefully evaluate the changes’ impacts on their documents before proceeding with the migration.

 There are a number of available resources on from the Financial Accounting Standards Board:

 Make sure to review these materials, so you know what changes are likely to affect your filings.
 Look for additional learning opportunities from the FASB and Workiva.

-Also, if you're considering creating an extension for something that is in the new taxonomy before you've made the transition, it is best to copy the exact element name and other information associated with the new element.
-Many data quality validation rules as well as taxonomy migration paths are dependent on the exact element ID, including capitalization.
+Also, if you are considering creating an extension for something that is in the new taxonomy before you have made the transition, it is best to copy the exact element name and other information associated with the new element.
+Many data quality validation rules as well as taxonomy migration paths are dependent on the exact element ID, including capitalisation.
 Copying the exact information would ensure compatibility with these tools.

 The SEC strongly encourages you to use the most current version of the taxonomy for your filings.
 Don't wait until the last minute—keep in mind that once the 2017 Taxonomy is released, filers have a short grace period to move off of the 2015 version before it is removed from the SEC’s supported taxonomies for filing.
 This is currently not expected to occur before June 2017.

 To see the taxonomy and release notes including all of the 2017 changes, visit the FASB site.